 Washington County )

 Be it remembered that on the 27th day of November A.D.
-1863, there was filed in the Circuit Court of said County an indictment which is in undo and ___ as of all ___ to-wit:
+1863, there was filed in the Circuit Court of said County an indictment which is in words and ___ as follows to-wit:

 State of Missouri )